 - Patients are encouraged to request the Pocket Talker during the check-in process whenever they are being seen at TRIO FERTILITY.
-Staff involved in this process should be sensitive to the special needs of patients, and may ask patients if they require this assistive device.
+Staff involved in this process should be sensitive to the special needs of patients and may ask patients if they require this assistive device.

-- It is the responsibility of the staff issuing the Pocket Talker to ensure that it is properly cleaned / sterilized and returned to its designated area after use.
+- It is the responsibility of the staff issuing the Pocket Talker to ensure that it is properly cleaned/sterilized and returned to its designated area after use.
 Patients should be informed by staff that the device is the property of TRIO FERTILITY to be used only when they are on site.

 Printed Floor Plan and Signage

-- Printed Floor Plan on each floor (11th and 18th) posted at elevators and electronically in Dream building lobby.
+- Printed Floor Plan on each floor (11th and 18th) posted at elevators and electronically in the Dream building lobby.

-- Signage is in place to meet accessibility standards for clarity and safety of patients and staff.
+- Signage is in place to meet accessibility standards for the clarity and safety of patients and staff.
 This is updated and replaced as required.

 Workplace Emergency Response Information

-- Emergency procedures and public safety information are provided to patients and staff in accessible formats, and upon request.
+- Emergency procedures and public safety information are provided to patients and staff in accessible formats and upon request.